sankalpkataria/search-in-file/README.md

 ```
 This will search for text `"hello"` in all the files from a directory where the command is run.

+> `search-in-file hello world` will search for text having either `"hello"` or `"world"`.
+To search for `hello world`, use `search-in-file "hello world"`.
+> I.e. to search for text having more than one word, enclose the text in `quotes`.

 There are the following flags available with this commands:

 `-p <path>`, `--path <path>` <path> : Path(s) of file/directory to search.
 Default: Current working directory